 Utah recently changed the legal limit of a driver’s BAC from 0.08 to 0.05.
 This motion came from authorities who report an average of thirty DUI charges per day.
 That’s over 10,000 DUI charges annually.
 Authorities say that over the last five years, more than 54,400 people have been arrested for driving under the influence.
 With such high amounts of drunk drivers on the road (ones that are caught, mind you) what are the stakes for sober drivers to get on the road?
 Knowing that there are about 30 people on the road that could potentially kill you due to their own carelessness, the new BAC limit may come as a relief to citizens – especially parents with new drivers on the road.

-While a BAC limit change does not guarantee a lower amount of drunk drivers, it may encourage drivers to utilize taxis, ride-sharing companies such as Uber and Lyft or to rely on a designated sober driver.
+While a BAC limit change does not guarantee a lower number of drunk drivers, it may encourage drivers to utilize taxis, ride-sharing companies such as Uber and Lyft or to rely on a designated sober driver.
 The estimated amount of drinks a person may intake while maintaining the previous legal limit of 0.08 was roughly 2 drinks per hour for a female around 120 lbs. and 4 drinks per hour for a male around 160 lbs.
 When you think about it, dropping the limit to 0.05 may even encourage people to avoid drinking at all if they are planning to drive, especially when you consider weight variations.

 The average number of deaths that occur each year due to drunk driving is astronomical.
 According to the National Highway Traffic Safety Administration (NHTSA):